2014 NFL Draft Big Board

 Bridgewater should be able to build on his sophomore season as a junior, in part because Louisville has an easy schedule.
 The toughest opponents on the Cardinals' regular season schedule are Rutgers and Cincinnati, so he will be in position to have a dominant season before turning pro.
 If Bridgewater had been in the 2013 NFL Draft, he would have been the first quarterback taken and probably the first- or second-overall pick.

-3/4/14: It was a mixed Combine performance for USC wide receiver Marqise Lee (5-11, 192).
+4/15/14: It was a mixed Combine performance for USC wide receiver Marqise Lee (5-11, 192).
 He ran slower than expected in the 40-yard dash with a time of 4.52 seconds.
 His 10-yard split was 1.56 seconds.
-While that was a disappointing time, Lee did a tremendous job in the field work.
+While that was a disappointing 40 time, Lee did a tremendous job in the field work.
 Some have rated him lower and feel that he shouldn't go ahead of other receivers like Oregon State's Brandin Cooks, LSU's Odell Beckham Jr. and Florida State's Kelvin Benjamin.

 2/18/14: Lee was excellent against Fresno State in the Royal Purple Las Vegas Bowl.
 He totaled 118 yards on seven receptions with two touchdowns.
 One touchdown was a 40-yard catch-and-run that showed off the explosiveness Lee had in 2012.
 He had long gains and looked healthier than he had at any point in the 2013 season.
 The junior declared for the 2014 NFL Draft.